 Click on the words above “Municipal Regional Stormwater NPDES Permit – Berkeley” to see this entire post

-The images below are a small selection of the images I have recorded over the past three years in Berkeley that show the huge problem pf municipal trash.
-Much, not all, of this trash originates at homeless camps around Berkeley.
+The images below are a small selection of the images I have recorded over the past three years in Berkeley that show the huge problem of municipal trash.
+Much, though not all of this trash originates at homeless camps around Berkeley.
 Much of this debris is plastic and ends up in San Francisco Bay.

 Since 2009 I have collected nearly 7 tons of trash off the beaches of West Marin and from Tomales Bay.

 Each winter I collect a few dozen, sometimes more, dirty syringes that have washed up on the beaches of Point Reyes National Seashore, including but not limited to Limantour, Drakes, South, North, Kehoe and McClures beaches.